BritishPandaChick/disney-codes/log.md

 - Start adding HTML code to day seven website.

 **Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)

+## Day 53: August 26, 2019
+**What I Did Today:** Set up code files for 30 Days, 30 Sites movie trailer website.
+Start adding HTML code to website.

+**Day Summary:** I did a lot of setup for the next 30 Days, 30 Sites project.
+Once the code files were ready to go, I spent the rest of the time working on the HTML.
+I'm keeping the navigation simple this time with just a navigation bar at the top with no logo.
+I'm also added the footer at the bottom with social media icons.
+I started working on the sections but I'm not sure what exactly what to put on  my site.
+I did look at Disney's actual site for the latest movie as well as another site for Maleficent 2 to get ideas on what I can put.
+I'm going to think about how exactly I want to setup my site tonight then tomorrow I'll start tackling the sections of my site.

+**Tomorrow's List:**
+- Add HTML sections to website.
+Figure out what sections to put on website.
+- Decide on what fonts to use for the website.
+Pick at least one to use on the site.
+- Think about what JavaScript I could add to the website.

+**Link(s) for the day's work:** [30 Days, 30 Sites Movie Trailer Website](https://github.com/BritishPandaChick/30sites-movie-trailer)